tdegeus/prrng/README.md

 ### Basic example

-The idea is to provide a random number generator the can return nd-distributions of random numbers.
+The idea is to provide a random number generator that can return nd-distributions of random numbers.
 Example:

 ```cpp
 #include <ctime>